Protecting the marine environment from climate change

 Given the inevitable effects of climate change on marine life, WWF's Global Marine Programme is pushing governments and other fora to adopt agreements, policies, or mechanisms that protect sensitive marine habitats and species from climate change.

-We also co-published a manual that helps park managers assess and help mitigate the effects of climate change on protected areas.
+We also co-published a manual (see below) that helps park managers assess and help mitigate the effects of climate change on protected areas.

 The idea is that these strategies will help buy time for habitats and species while the world works out the only long-term solution to climate change - reducing CO2 emissions.